Met0o/Papyrus/README.md

 ### Prerequisites

-- Docker and Docker Compose installed.
+- Win11 or Linux OS with Docker and Docker Compose installed.
-- An environment with NVIDIA GPU.
+- NVIDIA GPU with at least 8GB of VRAM and 24GB of system RAM.

 ### Installation

 Deployment configuration can be customized from the `docker-compose.yml` and individual `Dockerfiles`. `CUDA` version is set to 11.8 for `Torch`, Docker image, and `Bitsandbytes` which is compiled at first container runtime.
+The most important component of the deployment is the server image `nvidia/cuda:11.8.0-devel-ubuntu22.04`, which contains all necessary dependencies for complete GPU inference.

 1. Clone the repository:
    ```bash